Frequently Asked Questions

 If you are female, or if you are a male client who requests to be draped, you will be appropriately draped at all times to keep you warm and comfortable.
 Only the area being worked on will be exposed.

-What Parts Of My Body Will Be Massaged?
+What Parts of My Body Will Be Massaged?

 A typical full-body session will include work on your back, arms, gluteals, legs, feet, hands, neck, shoulders, and head & face.